 (Unless you’re me or a Carl Brandon Society Steering Committee member.
 But if you are, then you already knew that.)

 Con or Bust is not limited by geography or by type of con-goer.
 It is not a scholarship or “merit based.”
 Its goal is to help fans of color go to SFF cons and be their own awesome selves.
 As long as you’re not requesting assistance with the intention of ignoring the con entirely, Con or Bust is for you.

 If there isn’t enough money to meet all requests, then I make decisions with the goal of assisting as many people as possible.
-Thus, I give priority to: those who have been given monetary assistance [*] less often by Con or Bust; those who have been to cons less often; those who have been to the requested con less often; those who would be entirely unable to attend the con without assistance; those who have requested less assistance; and those whose cons are sooner.
+Thus, I give priority to: first-time con-goers; those who have been given monetary assistance [*] less often by Con or Bust; those who would be entirely unable to attend the con without assistance; those who have requested less assistance; and those whose cons are sooner.

 [*] Receipt of a donated membership, by itself, will be considered only as a last-resort tie-breaker and thus should very rarely affect a person’s priority for assistance; this is to encourage people to accept donated memberships to cons without fear that it will disqualify them from monetary assistance at another point.

 Assistance is confidential.
 Generally speaking, I and the rest of the Board are the only people who know you’ve requested assistance.
 The exceptions are:

 - I may, with your permission, disclose your identity if you consent to receiving a donated membership, either to the con or to the individual that made the donation.
 See below.